 A centre for people living with dementia, older people, and their families and carers will be created in a replica of Marsden Road Aged Miners’ Homes, in South Shields.

-Beamish already holds sessions in Orchard Cottage at the 1940s for people living with dementia.
-Click here to find out more.
+Beamish already holds sessions in Orchard Cottage at The 1940s Farm for people living with dementia.

 Aged miners’ homes originally provided housing for retired pitmen.
 We’re working with Marsden Road residents to share their 1950s memories and Durham Aged Mineworkers’ Homes Association, which owns the properties.